chyzwar/ubuntu-dotfiles/README.md

 ### ./dotfiles vim

-This command will install Vim and Vunndle package manager.
-Vimrc nad vundle.vim files will be symlinked to you home directory and overwrite existing one.
+This command will install Vim  ./etc/.vimrc file will be symlinked to you home directory and overwrite existing one.

-vim/vimrc include config for vim
+It use native vim package manager to install basic plugins.

+### ./dotfiles vscode

+This command will install VSCode and VSCode Insiders using snap. code-settings-sync is also pre installed

 ### ./dotfiles sublime